Emskiq/nft-marketplace-solana/README.md

 ## Overview of Solana Programs

-The backend consists of Solana programs (also known as smart contracts) written in Rust using the Anchor framework.
+The backend consists of Solana programs (smart contracts) written in Rust using the Anchor framework.
 The key functionalities include:

 - **Minting NFTs**: Creates a new NFT on the Solana blockchain with associated metadata.